johnmagee4/CS132-Geometric-Algorithms/README.md

 C. Lay, Addison-Wesley (Pearson), 4th edition and 5th edition.

 These files were primarily created by Prof. Mark Crovella.
+The initial state of this repository contains copies of the lecture notes from Prof. Crovella.
+During the course of the summer term, notes will be updated as we move through them.

 The notes are in the form of ipython notebooks.
 Demos and most figures are included as executable Python code.
 Currently all code is in Python 2.7.